 There are times following a car accident when you’ll need to seek assistance from a professional.
-The most trusted source of advice following an accident is a knowledgeable and trustworthy car accident attorney in San Diego.
+The most trusted source of advice following an accident is a knowledgeable and trustworthy car accident attorney.
 Even if you’re not injured, an attorney can help walk you through the insurance process, explain your rights, and determine whether you’re entitled to compensation.

-At The Barnes Firm, this service is FREE and their team of experienced car accident lawyers in San Diego are happy to help guide you through insurance claims process and go over your legal options with you.
+At The Barnes Firm, this service is FREE and their team of experienced car accident lawyers are happy to help guide you through insurance claims process and go over your legal options with you.